 "As if that weren’t enough to entice any vacationer, a large sign on our way into town announced that we were entering “A hate-free community,” our first indication that we were bound for the sort of relaxed gay vacation destination that is open to all comers, even straight ones."

-HIV ended Guerneville's reputation as a primarily gay destination as more families and retirees moved into the area and resorts, once gay, turned to a straight or mixed clientele.
-Guerneville has continued to thrive with a very eclectic population and is one of the most gay/straight integrated communities in the country.
-There are still a few gay resorts, but the largest once gay resort is now very much a straight wedding destination, and by far the bulk of the tourist lodging lies in vacation rentals, welcoming all clienteles.
+Eventually, more families and retirees moved into the area and resorts, once gay, turned to a straight or mixed clientele.
+By far the bulk of the tourist lodging lies in vacation rentals, welcoming all clienteles.

 Modern Guerneville continues to exude small-town charm, from its plaza in the town center with permanent chess tables, to small shops, and a public beach area in the heart of town along the Russian River that is used for fishing, swimming, boating, and sunbathing.
 Just as in the past, the river is open to the public.

 The town is a vacation destination for people throughout the San Francisco Bay Area and beyond.
 It hosts an annual Lazy Bear Weekend in late July or early August, Polar Bear Weekend, in mid-January (gay bear charity events for the LGBT community), and Women's Weekend in the summer.